 Intuitively, a signature is a predicate describing a set of minimal conditions that a heap has to fulfill to satisfy the predicate.
 It can be viewed as a heap with some parts "missing".
-Some examples of signatures are shown in Figure 3.

 Formally, a signature is defined as a tuple $(\overline{M}, E, s, t, \tau, \lambda)$ in the same way as a heap, with the difference that we allow the τ and λ functions to be partial.
 For signatures, we also require some invariants to be obeyed, but they are not as strict as the invariants for heaps.
 More precisely, a signature has to obey the following invariants: